Last Updated: 11/28/2023

 Injuries sustained in a car accident aren’t always physical.
 Often, injuries from a car accident are not visible.
-When psychological therapy is required to treat injuries after a car accident, a policyholder may wonder whether or not a car insurance company will pay for the coverage.
+When psychological therapy is required to treat injuries after a car accident, a policyholder may wonder whether or not a car insurance company will cover therapy or cover a psychiatrist.
 Here’s what you need to know:

 It Depends on the Policy Amount